cuducos/from-my-ex/README.md

 ### Scheduling

-Run this command every 10 min (quicker than that will just hit the RSS cache).
+Run this command every 10 min (quicker than that, it will just hit the RSS cache).

 ### Web